mpourmpoulis/PythonVoiceCodingPlugin/README.md

 ![](doc/gif/arg5.gif)

+IMPORTANT NOTE: Package Control installation is currently not working! please take a look at #7 and use installation via git.
+This will be solved ASAP.

 ## Motivation

 The project was inspired by [Gustav Wengel's article](https://medium.com/bambuu/state-of-voice-coding-2017-3d2ff41c5015) on the state of voice coding  and my personal experiences